huggingface/huggingface-llama-recipes/llama.cpp/README.md

-# Quantizing a Llama 3.1 8B parameter model and serving it with llama.cpp on google colab
+# Quantizing a Llama 3.1 8B parameter model and running inference with llama-cpp-python on google colab